 The takeaway?
 In marketing channels like out of home, video, social media and TV, you can influence a "need state".
 If your marketing creates a strong connection through brand assets like colors, taglines, and logos, customers will start to associate their need (thirsty) with your brand (Lipton Iced Tea).

-How to use the Mere Exposure effect to keep yourself top of mind with customers
+How to use the Mere Exposure Effect Stay Top of Mind

 There are two guiding principles to keep in mind when using Mere Exposure to your advantage: